Gavriil1/CI_PP4_TD/README.md

 </details>

-5. As a user, I would like to update a new task.
-While updating the task, I may modify the following fields: 'title', 'description',  'importance','frequency', 'deadline'.
+5. As a user, I would like to update a task.
+While updating the task, I may modify the following fields: 'title,' 'description,' 'importance,' 'frequency,' 'deadline.'

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |